 The purpose of this subject is to prepare students for the rigorous demands of Units 1 and 2 in both Mathematical Methods and Specialist Mathematics.
 This subject aims to reinforce and extend the Year 10 Mathematical Methods course and to expose students to a carefully selected subset of concepts from Year 11 Mathematical Methods.

 This subject is highly recommended, but not compulsory, for students aiming to study Mathematical Methods and Specialist Mathematics in VCE.

 What You Will Learn: Semester 1

-- Functions & Relations
+- Geometry

-- Exponentials & Logs
+- Indices, Exponentials & Logs

-- Rates of Change
+- Matrices

 Semester 2